edo9300/Make-Forwarder-Dsi/README.md

 9. When you are done, restart the console and go back to HiyaCFW.
 You should see one present for each forwarder you created.
 Unwrap them.
 10. Open them and they should work.
 If they don't start or it won't read your save file, go back to HiyaCFW and open the app again, but keep A pressed after you open it up.
 This should show a menu allowing you to change the forwarder, ROM file, and save location.
 Configure these as necessary.

-## Step 5 (optional).
-Automatically Booting into HiyaCFW
+## Step 5 (optional) Automatically Booting into HiyaCFW
 If your DS always boots into Unlaunch, you can make it automatically boot into HiyaCFW (or TwilightMenu++ if you prefer).
 This is pretty easy to do.

 1. Boot into Unlaunch.
-2. Use the D-pad to select "OPTIONS" and hit A to click on it.
+2. Use the D-pad to select `OPTIONS` and hit A to click on it.
-3. Click on "NO BUTTON" and select the thing you'd like to open by default (probably HiyaCFW)
+3. Click on `NO BUTTON` and select the thing you'd like to open by default (probably HiyaCFW)
 4. You can also configure what happens when you boot while holding A, B, X, and Y (e.g. holding A can boot you into TwilightMenu)
-  - Holding A+B will always boot into Unlaunch, but I personally set holding just A to open up Unlaunch also (if you want to open Unlaunch, choose the item called "FILEMENU").
+  - Holding A+B will always boot into Unlaunch, but I personally set holding just A to open up Unlaunch also (if you want to open Unlaunch, choose the item called `FILEMENU`).

 ## Step 6.
 Final Remarks
 - You can add as many rom forwarders as you like (as long as you don't run out of space or use the maximum number of system menu slots).